submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 required pull requests in preparation for the next step to be reviewed and merged.
 Once all these pull requests have been merged, you can continue onto the next step.

-For most projects, after a release is created, another job will be initiated to build release artifacts and publish it to Quay.
+For most projects, after a release is created, another job will be initiated to build release artifacts and publish to Quay.
 This will take several minutes.
 You can monitor the progress from the project's main page.
 In the branches/tags pull-down above the file list heading, select the tag for the new version.
 A small yellow circle icon should be present to the right of the file list heading which indicates a job is in progress.
-You can click on it to see details.
+You can click it to see details.
 There may be several checks for the job listed but the important one is "Release Images".
 When complete, the indicator icon will change to either a green check mark on success or a red X on failure.
 A failure likely means the artifacts were not published to Quay, in which case select the failed check, inspect the logs, correct the issue and re-run the job.